umee-network/docs/docs/developers/joining-mainnet.md

 6. Overwriting default genesis.json file

    Once initialized, overwrite the default `genesis.json` file with genesis state file for the particular network that you are joining.
-You may retrieve the genesis state file from the Umee [repository](https://github.com/umee-network/umee) or another trusted source:
+You may retrieve the genesis state file from the UX [repository](https://github.com/umee-network/umee) or another trusted source:

    Mainnet Node